niki-amini-naieni/CountGDPlusPlus/README.md

 # CountGD++: Generalized Prompting for Open-World Counting
 ## [NOTE]: Code and models will be released within the next few days (by Jan 1, 2026)
-The release will include a single-image inference demo (with positive/negative prompts), training, and evaluation code, along with pretrained checkpoints and dataset instructions.

 Niki Amini-Naieni & Andrew Zisserman